dotoroart/cards/README.md

 ## *About*

+***Crossbreed Magic*** is an adult multiplayer card game where the focus is on creating hybrid creatures and mashing them against each other to see the one who's left standing.

+It attempts to simplify gameplay to the most basic elements of what makes these types of games fun, but it also tries to very explicitly to entertain a certain type of fantasy.
+If that is not your cup of tea, that's understandable.
+But for the rest of us, I think there's some fun to be had here.

-***Crossbreed Magic*** is a physical card game currently in development.
-This document is the most updated version of the rules.
-Many things may change, but you can peek around anyway.
+The game is in early stages of development.
+This document is the most updated version of the current rules.
+Many things may not make sense, or might change at some point.

 ---